zkemail/.github/profile/README.md

 We currently have a fast client side proof (~20 seconds) with split-up deployed contracts to allow L2 deployments.
 This can be proved on an L2 for 48M gas [~about $8 on Arbitrum].
 We hope to optimize this over time.
 You can alternatively feed into an autoscaling recursive halo2 aggregator in the cloud with a GPU prover (~300 seconds on a massive machine without a GPU, ~60 seconds with a GPU) that maintains zero knowledge and compresses the proof to about 500K gas, with a ~500MB zkey.
 We will work on improving both performance and memory over time, and think we can massively improve performance if we continue to invest in this.

-## SP1 ZK Email
+## ZK Email in other Higher Level Languages

-For server side flows, this has the potential to be very customizable and extensible due to the insane speed of plonky3.
-We benchmarked RSA-SHA256 and found the unoptimized version to be 11M constraints, an order of magnitude over Tendermint.
-We think this can be majorly optimized via optimized libraries.
-We intend to ship an MVP of ZK Email in SP1 as soon as an on-chain verifier is released.
-However, it will be several months after that until this is as fully audited and battle-tested as circom to be mainnet-ready.
-However, we are fully ready to throw away our entire serverside circuit codebase if we see performance + security here match circom, due to increased ease of use.
-We do not think performance will be comparable to halo2.
+For server side flows, SP1 has the potential to be very customizable and extensible due to the insane speed of plonky3.
+We benchmarked RSA-SHA256 and found the unoptimized version to be 11M constraints, 2 orders of magnitude bigger than ours (and their SHA256 precompile example).
+We think this can be majorly optimized via optimized libraries like big integer math in SP1.
+Regex is also similarly 10-100x slower.
+We expect these library optimizations, on-chain SP1 verifiers, and end to end audits to take until the end of 2024.
+We intend to ship an MVP of ZK Email in SP1 once those are ready.
+We are fully ready to throw away our entire circuit codebases if we see performance + security in any higher level language match circom.

 ## Account Recovery